psalias2006/gpu-hot/README.md

 ### Cluster Mode (Multi-Node Monitoring)

 Monitor GPUs across multiple servers.
-No SSH required - just start agents on each node and hub on your laptop.
+No SSH required - just start agents on each node and hub on your monitor machine.

 **Simple 2-step setup:**